eclipse-tractusx/sig-release/README.md

 Welcome to SIG-Release, home of release and feature management.

+## Onboarding

+Please check out our general [Onboarding Guide](https://eclipse-tractusx.github.io/docs/oss/getting-started) and further information can be found here in the [getting started page](docs/Eclipse-Tractus-X-GitHub-getting-started.md) document.
+For Consortia Planning please have a look into [PI11-Consortia-Planning](docs/PI11-Planning-CX-ART-Consortia.md).

 ## The planning and roadmap process

-We follow a coordinated approach to plan improvements of Eclipse Tractus-X.
+We follow a coordinated approach to plan improvements of Eclipse Tractus-X. see also [Open Planning and Refinement](docs/Open-Refinement-and-Planning-in-Open-Source-Communities.md).

 While every repository in the [eclipse-tractusx](https://github.com/eclipse-tractusx) GitHub organization has its own issue management, the [release planning board](https://github.com/orgs/eclipse-tractusx/projects/26)